 - Pass start-up gimbal calibration;

-- Wide range of filter types includes (ND, CPL and UV);
+- A wide range of filter types includes (ND, CPL, and UV);

-- ND filters provides better control in bright daylight;
+- ND filters provide better control in bright daylight;

-- CPL filters reduces glare off of reflective surfaces such as water and tall buildings.
+- CPL filters reduce glare off of reflective surfaces such as water and tall buildings.